Jared-Glenn/Skipwatch/README.md

 - Some dude inherits his grandfather's skipwatch or something?
 - Some guy wants to find and make use of old skipwatch routes?
 - Someone gets stuck in the wilderness and finds a skipwatch and uses it to get home, then uses it to make money.

+### Characters
+- Innkeepers in towns along the routes.
+- Partner who helps on the trail.